Explore our exciting novels available for dramatic adaptation. Click on the images for publishing information and synopses.

 By B P Walter UNDER OPTION Genre: Psychological Thriller The Saturday Times Paperback Fiction Bestseller: #1 The Sunday Times Paperback Fiction Bestseller: #8 Publisher: One More Chapter (HarperCollins) Four people walked into the dining room that night.
 One would never leave.
 Matthew: the perfect husband.
 Titus: the perfect son.
 Charlie: the perfect illusion.
 Rachel: the perfect stranger.
 Charlie didn’t want her at the book club.
 Matthew wouldn’t listen.
 And that’s how Charlie finds himself slumped beside his husband’s body, their son sitting silently at the dinner table, while Rachel calls 999, the bloody knife still gripped in her hand.
 Classic crime meets Donna Tartt in this nerve-shredding domestic noir thriller that weaves a sprawling web of secrets around an opulent West London world and the dinner that ends in death.

-By Anna Goodall Genre: Fantasy Publisher: Guppy Books The Sunday Times Children's Book of the Week A thrilling tale of friendship and courage - Maggie Blue, strongwilled and isolated, sees her enemy from school taken through a window to a parallel world by one of their teachers and determines to follow, whatever the cost.
+By Anna Goodall Genre: Fantasy Shortlisted for the Costa Book Award 2021 Publisher: Guppy Books Nominated for the 2021 Carnegie Medal The Sunday Times Children's Book of the Week A thrilling tale of friendship and courage - Maggie Blue, strongwilled and isolated, sees her enemy from school taken through a window to a parallel world by one of their teachers and determines to follow, whatever the cost.
 With the help of irascible cat, Hoagy, they discover a world where happiness is being stolen - and they must do everything they can not to be caught up in its web of destruction.
 Maggie Blue is an outsider, both at home and at school.
 She lives with her eccentric aunt Esme, and has no friends other than the irascible Hoagy, a stray cat who can talk to her.
 When Magge sees Ida, her foe from school, being taken through a window to another world by one of their teachers who has transformed into a wolf, she is determined to save her, whatever the cost.
 But the dark world is full of danger, a place where happiness is valued above all else, and Maggie discovers that her role is far more important than anyone could have guessed.
 A thrilling and gripping tale of friendship, courage and the power of being yourself.

 By Emma Musty Genre: Literary Fiction Publisher: Legend Press, Audio: WF Howes Longlisted for the Mslexia Award and Cinnamon Press Novel Award.
 Theo, an aging Parisian cartographer, is desperately searching for the woman he once loved before Alzheimer’s takes his memories of her.
 Elise, his estranged daughter, moves in to take care of him.
 She still blames him for the tragic loss of her mother and is struggling with this new forced intimacy.
 Nebay, an Eritrean refugee, becomes Theo’s carer and friend.
 Unbeknownst to Elise, Nebay does not have a visa for France and is working illegally in order to support his sister.
 Each is living a life of secrets, questions and uncertainty in a world where Nebay’s very presence in France would be invisible on Theo’s maps.
 An important novel that is as compassionate as it is eye-opening, The Exile and the Mapmaker is a testament to the triumph of the human spirit.